Logo Voyage

 • 4 Glenshelane is a scenic woodland 1 km east of Cappoquin.

 • 7 Mount Melleray Abbey, Cappoquin.
-This is an active Cistercian Trappist monastery founded by monks fleeing France in 1830.
+Closed.
+This Cistercian Trappist monastery was founded by monks fleeing France in 1830.
 Construction took a century, with the last phase using limestone recycled from Mitchelstown Castle, which had been burned down by the IRA.
-You can visit the heritage centre and gardens.
-There's a guesthouse for pilgrims.
+The monastery closed in 2025 and the monks transferred to Roscrea.
+The future of the building is not yet known.

 • 8 Lisfinny Castle is a crumbling medieval tower house overlooking the road through Tallow.
 That's close enough: it was owned in the 16th century by Sir Walter Raleigh but was already derelict by the 17th.
 A Georgian mansion next to it has taken the same name and is a private residence.